Torvill and Dean: Life after the Olympics

 After the disappointing finish at Lillehammer, Torvill and Dean "retired from competitive skating" on 2 March 1994.
 Instead, they continued with their planned and very successful "Face the Music" tour, to be followed by numerous other projects: Dean choreographed a suite of dances to the songs of Paul Simon for the English National Ballet, professional competitions, touring with Stars on Ice, and collaborating with cellist Yo-Yo Ma and director Patricia Rozema on the video Inspired by Bach: Six Gestures.
 In late 1998, they produced an ice show at Wembley Stadium in London, "Ice Adventures," which included a "flying" ice ballet and other wonders.
 In the meantime, they were still choreographing, notably for the dynamic French Ice Dance team, Anissina and Peizerat, who won first place in the World Championships in 2000.

 In 1998, the pair officially retired, each continuing to coach and choreograph separately.
 Since 2006, they have acted as coaches, choreographers and performers in ITV's Dancing on Ice and its Australian version Torvill and Dean's Dancing on Ice.
 The ITV show returned for a fifth series in January 2010.
 After the 2007 and 2008 UK series of Dancing on Ice, Torvill and Dean took the show on the road for a British tour; a similar tour, the "25th Anniversary" (of their Sarajevo Olympic success) took place in 2009.

 In 2014, Torvill and Dean returned to Sarajevo to dance the Bolero one more time, celebrating the 30-year anniversary of their Olympics performance.
 Invited by the mayor of Sarajevo ahead of the Youth Olympic Games in 2017, the event helped raise funds for a permanent ice rink and reminded the world of their efforts to bring back the Olympics to Sarajevo.
 2015 saw Torvill and Dean make their pantomime début at the Manchester Opera House, performing in "Cinderella".

+Since 2018, they have been Head Judges on Dancing on Ice, alongside Judges Ashley Banjo and Oti Mabuse.

+On 14 February 2024, it was announced that 2025 would be their final time skating together, before they would be retiring at the end of their final UK tour which ran from April-May 2025.
+It has also been confirmed that a new documentary titled Torvill and Dean: The Ice Skating Years is set to be produced by ITN Productions with Jonathan Kydd as narrator and air on Sky Documentaries in late 2025.